bigdawgbank/ie-bank/docs/CloudArchitect.md

   - Includes workflows for building, testing, and deploying to Azure environments.
 - **Integration with Azure**:
   - Deploys infrastructure using Bicep templates.
-  - Pushes Docker images to Azure Container Registry.
+  - Pushes Docker images to Azure Container Registry through Github actions.

 ---